Workshops & Events

 Thursday, July 31, 5 - 7PM

-FREE | Save the date
+FREE | RSVP

 Using fresh indigo leaves we will create dye and make botanical prints–using a simple flower pounding technique known as tatakizome or hapazome—capturing the magical color and beauty that comes from leaves of the indigo plant.
 All participants will be invited to make and take home a botanical printed tea towel and some hand-dyed ribbon for bouquets, gifts, or wrapping beautiful things.